IvSm-ko/DevOps_online_Lviv_2020Q42021Q1/m1/task4.1/readme.md

 ![image](./images/4.1_4(3).png)

 I divide the existing network into two levels of subnets.
-And I connect them with a router *Router-PT* with multiple ports.
-I connect the router and switches to each other using fiber (*Fiber*).
+And I connect them with a router (*Router-PT*) with multiple ports.
+I connect the router and switches to each other using *Fiber*.
 Prescribe to the new PC IP addresses from the network *192.168.1.0/24*.
 And for all PCs we prescribe Default Gateway according to which port of the Router the Switch is connected.
 We also prescribe routing on the Router so that PCs from the *192.168.0.1* network have the opportunity to send data to the PC of the new network and vice versa.

 ![image](./images/4.1_5_routing.png)